oliveira-lab/one-liners-and-bioinformatic-tutorials/README.md

     awk 'NR % 5 == 3' in.txt

-Print everything except the first line
+Print everything except the first line:

     awk 'NR > 1' in.txt

-Print everything except the last line
+Print everything except the last line:

     sed \$d in.txt